Poisson smooth structures on stratified symplectic spaces: Stratified spaces and their smooth structures

-3. In the case of pseudomanifold with isolated conical singularities the second condition in Definition \ref{smooths} is always satisfied, since we can define a smooth structure on $cL(1)$ with a help of $\phi_x$, which is a local stratified diffeomorphism by assumption.
+2. The condition (3b) in Definition \ref{smooths} is a relaxing of the condition 3 of Definition 2.2 in \cite{LSV2010} for pseudomanifolds w.i.c.s. that requires $j_*(C^\infty_0 M^{reg}) \subset C^\infty (M^{reg})$.
+In fact, in \cite{LSV2010} (and in the present note) we need only the (weaker) condition (3b) of Definition \ref{smooths} for the existence of partition of unity and nothing more.

-4. Our definition of a smooth structure on a stratified space stands between the definition due to Sjammar and Lerman \cite{SL1991}, which requires a smooth structure to satisfy only the property 1 in Lemma \ref{main1}, and the definition due to Pflaum \cite{Pflaum2000}, which requires a smooth structure to be obtained by gluing smooth structures on singular charts obtained from the standard smooth structure on $\R^n$ using some embedding of the singular chart to a vector space $\R^n$, in particular Pflaum needs the notion of smooth transition functions as in the definition of a smooth manifold. \end{remark}
+3. Our definition of a smooth structure on a stratified space is a refinement of the definition due to Sjammar and Lerman \cite{SL1991}, which requires a smooth structure to satisfy only Lemma \ref{main1}.1.
+Pflaum introduces smooth structures by means of a maximal atlas; thus a smooth structure appears as an equivalence class of a system of local embeddings into suitable $\R^n$ \cite{Pflaum2000}. \end{remark}